- Interest rates

 It is not easy to judge how much capital to allocate to the strategy within a portfolio as in practice futures contracts only use a part of your margin allocation (usually between 10% and 20%) and no capital.
 The actual risk allocation in the portfolio is determined by the combined position volatility which is determined by the position sizing formula.

 I arrived at the position sizing algorithm above by combining backtest data, comparing margin requirements of futures positions with the margin used by my short options strategy and the exposure to the underlying assets (where managed futures inherently use a higher degree of leverage).
 I now watch the daily fluctuations within my portfolio closely as well as monitoring capital at risk in different portfolio parts independently to fine-tune the allocation.
+Updates are listed below.

 My default allocation in the current positive market environment is equal weighting exposure to the three basic pillars of my portfolio: